ropensci/webchem/CONTRIBUTING.md

 ### Data Sources

 You might think all webscraping is perfectly legal but it is unfortunately not that simple.
-Some services allow you to browse their website but do not allwo you to scrape it, for various reasons.
-Therefore, we always have to check the Terms & Conditons and any legal documents that might restrict programmable access. ```webchem``` only provides access to databases where programmable access is clearly approved by the database provider.
-A provider might create a publicly accessible API, and if they do not have a restrcitive T&C, this indicates their implicit approval for programmatically accessing their data.
-In all other cases explicit approval is required, i.e. either the T&C has to state that sraping is allowed, or we have to acquire written consent from the database provider before scraping their website.

-### Questions?
+Some services allow you to browse their website but do not allow you programmable access, for various reasons.
+Therefore, we always have to check the Terms & Conditons and any other legal documents that might restrict programmable access. ```webchem``` only provides access to databases where programmable access is clearly approved by the database provider.
+A provider might create a publicly accessible API, and if they do not have a restrictive T&C, this indicates their implicit approval for programmatically accessing their data.
+In all other cases explicit approval is required, i.e. either the T&C has to state that scraping is allowed, or we have to acquire written consent from the database provider before developing functions that scrape their website.

-If you have any questions, get in touch with us at <webchem@ropensci.com>.
+And there is a big difference between scraping and crawling. ```webchem``` does provide some scraping functionality but it does not provide crawling functionality.
+We aim to query databases not to download them.

 ### Thanks for contributing!